 GRKN poses an imminent threat to the health and welfare of Arkansas’ sweet potato, cotton, soybean, nursery, and vegetable industries.
 The natural dispersal of GRKN is limited to very short distances.
 However, without quarantine restrictions, GRKN can spread through human assisted means over long distances through GRKN infested sweet potatoes, nursery stock, and commercial farm equipment.

-The Arkansas State Plant Board recognizes the potential for the Guava Root Knot Nematode, Meloidogyne enterolobii, to be introduced into the state.
+The Arkansas Department of Agriculture recognizes the potential for the Guava Root Knot Nematode, Meloidogyne enterolobii, to be introduced into the state.
 Additionally, the Board has determined that the potential introduction of the GRKN into Arkansas can be reduced by implementing a quarantine.

 Under Authority of A.C.A.
 2-16-201 through 214 & A.C.A.
 2-16-301 through 310 the Board has promulgated Regulations on Plant Diseases and Pests in which it has declared Root Knot Nematodes to be a public nuisance, including anything infected, infested or contaminated therewith.
 Pursuant to the referenced law and regulations, the following quarantine shall be implemented with regard to the Guava Root Knot Nematode: